Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Applications

 \section{Applications}

 In this section, in order to illustrate the Hamilton-Jacobi theory for the nonholonomic reducible Hamiltonian system with symmetry, we shall discuss the following two examples: (1) the motion of constrained particle in space $\mathbb{R}^3$; (2) the motion of vertical rolling disk.
 These two examples are classical in the theory of nonholonomic mechanical systems.
-We shall follow the notations and conventions introduced in Bates and $\acute{S}$niatycki \cite{basn93}, Bloch \cite{bl03}, Jotz and Ratiu \cite{jora12}, and Wang \cite{wa13a}.
+We shall follow the notations and conventions introduced in Bates and $\acute{S}$niatycki \cite{basn93}, Bloch et al. \cite{blkrmamu96} and Wang \cite{wa17}.